driskell/log-courier/docs/log-carver/Configuration.md

 ## `admin`

-The admin configuration enables or disabled the REST interface within Log Courier and allows you to configure the interface to listen on.
+The admin configuration enables or disabled the REST interface within Log Carver and allows you to configure the interface to listen on.

 ### `enabled`